-We recognise the importance of working together with and supporting parents to safeguard and promote the welfare of their children.
-This includes:
+We recognise the importance of working together with and supporting parents to safeguard and promote the welfare of their children.4 This includes:

-Communicating to parents how we keep children safe in our school (including online).
+- Communicating to parents how we keep children safe in our school (including online).
 This policy is made available to all parents during the initial home visit.
 If parents want to raise concerns or complaints about how we keep their children safe; they can do this using our Complaints Policy which is available on our website.
-We also actively seek parent views of

-- safety in school by asking them to complete a questionnaire annually and gaining views during review meetings - Encouraging parents to share and report worries and concerns about the safety and welfare of their child(ren) or any other children.
-We do this by building a positive, open and transparent relationship which allows difficult conversations to take place.
-Staff are expected to respond to any parents who raises worries or concerns to them either about their child(ren) or others in line with Staff Safeguarding Concerns: Recognise, Respond, Report. - The Designated Safeguarding Lead will ensure that we work with parents to offer and enable support for children and their families; acting to safeguard and promote their welfare (see Designated Safeguarding Lead Response) in line with the local arrangements in the area that they live. - Ensuring that parents are made aware of how to raise safeguarding concerns or criminal behaviour themselves to the Local Authority and/or Enforcement Agencies. - Providing parents with regular information, guidance and external support available to them by sending regular updates and termly newsletters
+We also actively seek parent views of safety in school during review meetings - Encouraging parents to share and report worries and concerns about the safety and welfare of their child(ren) or any other children.
+We do this by building a positive, open and transparent relationship, which allows difficult conversations to take place.
+Staff are expected to respond to any parents who raises worries or concerns to them either about their child(ren) or others in line with Staff Safeguarding Concerns: Recognise, Respond, Report. - The Designated Safeguarding Lead will ensure that we work with parents to offer and enable support for children and their families; taking action to safeguard and promote their welfare (see Designated Safeguarding Lead Response) in line with the local arrangements in the area that they live. - Ensuring that parents are made aware of how to raise safeguarding concerns or criminal behaviour themselves to the Local Authority and/or Enforcement Agencies.
+We do this by sending regular safeguarding updates and having frequent dialogue between staff and parents. - Providing parents with regular information, guidance and external support available to them by sending regular updates via e mail or in print, sending termly Newsletters and updating the TMBSS blog.